 If we forget this identity and strive for self-gain or recognition, then the success of others can leave us with envy or bitterness.
 Christian integrity examines our motives and helps guard us against discouragement and feelings of uselessness when we plateau at work or when we hit tough obstacles.

 We want you to live a life in which your faith informs (is integrated into) your profession, family and community, and your ministry role within all of them.
 If this is a new concept for you, please pray about what it might look like to integrate your faith into every part of life.
 Seek the Holy Spirit’s guidance and consider using a tool like a personal mission statement to help you initiate integrated living.
 Writing a mission statement will help you distill your purpose and focus and then help you remember that conviction when you revisit the mission statement later.
 If appropriate, write a mission (purpose) statement for your marriage and your family as well.

 To begin this exercise, stop and think about why you are in the military and what spiritual, mental, and physical gifts you have.
-What are the main things (the big rocks, if you will) that you prioritize above everything else (the small rocks and sand)?
+What are the main things that you prioritize above everything else?
 In writing the mission statement, identify specifically who you are serving, the goal of your life and work, and the means to this goal.